Healthcare | Ireland

 Medtronic is among the world’s largest medical technology, services and solutions companies, serving physicians, hospitals and patients in more than 160 countries.

-WSD Capital Management announced its short position in Medtronic in August 2017.
+WSD Capital Management announced its short position in Medtronic on August 11, 2017.
 In 2016, Medtronic stated that it would reduce its gross debt by another $5 billion to $6 billion between mid-2016 and end of April 2018.
 In March 2017, Moody’s warned that Medtronic would need to borrow additional debt to fund its cash needs.
 Some of these cash needs stem from a delay in resolving its Puerto Rico IRS tax matter and one-time items that will constrain cash flow.

 In July 2017, Medtronic completed the sale of its Patient Care, Deep Vein Thrombosis and Nutritional Insufficiency business to Cardinal Health in a $6.1 billion cash deal.
 Even though Medtronic plans to use a significant portion of the after tax proceeds to repay debt, we believe the company will still face a number of challenges in deleveraging, including the negative effects of foreign exchange headwinds.

 Moreover, organic growth has been decelerating which will require management to demonstrate more durable cost opportunities to forge a path to surmount topline challenges that are set to intensify moving forward as customer pricing pressure and weak hospital utilization trends as well as payors’ increased focus on value-based healthcare accelerates.